• Skip to primary navigation

 Reach Up

-When my anxiety is at its worst, I feel like I’m in water up to my neck—it’s filling my ears, my mouth.
+When my anxiety is at its worst, I feel like I’m in water up to my neck—it’s filling my ears, and my mouth.
 I can’t hear what anyone is saying or yell loud enough for anyone to hear me.
 It feels like all I can do is kick and pull and struggle against everything that’s overtaking me, gasping in shallow breaths when I can.

 The moment I sense this feeling setting in, I’ve learned that the only way to shut it down is to stop fighting and to reach out my hand.
 This practice is entirely counterintuitive to me; as I shared before, my whole life until recently has been about maintaining control.
-And, as you might expect, that first moment of stillness while the water rises around you can be panic-inducing.
+And, as you might expect, that first moment of stillness while the water rises around you can be panic inducing.
 However, if you’re reaching toward God, it doesn’t take long to find his strong, solid hand.

 What does this look like?
 Seek him in scripture.